Strait of Juan de Fuca laser incident: Lawsuit and Purple Heart request

 In October 2002, Daly sued the Russian Far East Shipping Company (FESCO), owner of the Kapitan Man, in federal court.
 In his opening statement, Daly's lawyer laid out their side of the case.
 The company's lawyer countered that there was no positive evidence of a laser on the ship.
 The jury deliberated for a day and ruled that the laser attack could not be linked to FESCO.
 Daly's lawyer told the press that the case was hampered by U.S. government resistance and unfavorable rulings by the judge.

 In September 2004, the Chief of Naval Operations denied an Inspector General's recommendation that Daly be awarded the Purple Heart (for wounds sustained by opposing forces).
 Part of the CNO's rejection stated:

 Clinical assessment

-The case was analyzed in the August 2004 Archives of Ophthalmology by medical laser researchers including Dr. Bruce Stuck, then Director of the U.S. Army Medical Research Detachment of the Walter Reed Army Institute of Research, responsible for the Army Medical Department's laser and radio frequency radiation biological effects research program.
-Although the analysis of "Case 5" did not explicitly state Daly's name or the military nature of the ship photography, the case description is clearly that of the Strait of Juan de Fuca laser incident.
+The August 2004 issue of the Archives of Ophthalmology analyzed the incident as "Case 5," with authors including Dr. Bruce Stuck of the U.S. Army Medical Research Detachment.
+Although the report did not identify the individual or the military nature of the event, the description matches the Strait of Juan de Fuca laser incident.
+The initial retina specialist diagnosed small retinal pigment epithelium (RPE) defects as laser injuries, despite normal optical coherence tomography results and inconsistent visual test findings.

-The researchers noted the photographer's (Daly's) case history:

-The Analysis section of the article stated:
+Seventeen subsequent examinations by other ophthalmologists, including neuro-ophthalmologists and retina specialists, found no evidence of laser damage.
+The authors noted that such RPE defects are common and, even if caused by minimal laser exposure, could not account for the patient's wide-ranging symptoms.
+They concluded the symptoms were more likely due to pre-existing autoimmune conditions.
+A lawsuit brought by the photographer against the ship's owner was later dismissed by a jury.